cycloidio/approval-resource/README.md

 ## CLI

 To manage the lock, there's a little CLI script to interact with dynamodb.
-You can of course write our own tool.
+You can of course write your own tool.

 ### List
 ```